-One thing a seller should know is that the buyer’s lender may require certain fixes before final approval of the loan.
-These include issues regarding the home’s health and safety, structural soundness and compliance with the Maryland Smoke Detector Law that went into effect January 1, 2018.
+One thing a seller should know is that a buyer’s lender may require certain fixes before final approval of the loan.
+These include health and safety issues, structural soundness and compliance with the Maryland Smoke Detector Law that went into effect January 1, 2018.

 2. Ask the seller for a credit of the funds required to make the fixes

 While an adjustment to the closing date may have to be made (depending, again, on what’s required to get the home where the buyer wants it), this method is quicker than the first one.